reportportal/docs/src/md/src/GettingStarted/CreationOfProjectAndAddingUsers.md

 A confirmation message in status bar should appear.

 > **Note**

-> The name of project should contain between 3-256 symbols.
+The name of project should contain between 3-256 symbols.
-> It can include Latin and numeric characters, as well as underscores and dashes.
+It can include Latin and numeric characters, as well as underscores and dashes.
-> The name should be unique and cannot be changed after saving.
+The name should be unique and cannot be changed after saving.

 An Admin can configure the project settings or leave them as the default.
-Project members with LEAD or PROJECT_MANAGER roles are able to setup the project settings.
+Project members with PROJECT_MANAGER roles are able to setup the project settings.
-To know how project settings could be updated, go to the 'ProjectConfiguration' section
+To know how project settings could be updated, go to the [ProjectConfiguration](https://reportportal.io/docs/Project-configuration) section

-To know more about project's management, go to Management Board>All Projects page
+To know more about project's management, go to Management Board > All Projects page.

+You have a project, now add your team members to it.
+You can create new user and send credentials for them - **Add user** or you can sent them invite link - **Invite user**.

 ### Add users to project

-Only the Admin user is able to create a user in ReportPortal.
-This functionality is named 'Add User'.
+**Permission:**
+Via Administrative page only ADMINISTRATOR can add users.

-A new user can be added for newly created projects with the next steps:
+A new user can be added on projects with the next steps:
 1. Login to the ReportPortal as an ADMIN user
 2. Then open the list on the right of the user's image.
 3. Click the 'Administrative' link